where writers keep track of lists, images, feelings, and events that might turn into great stories.

 Stuck?
 Make some lists.
 Challenge yourself to brainstorm a single topic for ten minutes.
 It might seem like forever, but you'll be surprised how many ideas you have!

-♦ Times I learned important things about myself.
+- A time I learned something important about myself.

 Schoolhouse Rock is genius!

 Beat poetry appeared on the scene in the late 1940s and early 1950s, as people tried to make sense of life after WWII.
 Anyone interested in changing the way people thought and wrote through poetry could be a beatnik poet, but many of the most famous came from New York City and San Francisco.
 The stereotype of a beatnik poet is someone standing alone at a microphone, wearing a beret, reciting something serious and deep.
 Bongos, sunglasses, turtlenecks.
 You get the idea.
 Here are a few videos to spoofing beat poetry:

 - Tom Hanks performs a Full House poem--hilarious!

 - Sesame Street has a great AT poem.

 - Beatnik Alphabet

 Of course not all poetry performances fit the beatnik stereotype!